 Update your spice and seasoning jars with with an easy DIY using copper and chalk paint.
 Display them in a unique container!

 Hi there!
 I’m sharing a fun DIY that I posted at Over the Big Moon last month.
 Our rental kitchen has been going through a slow transformation over the last six months and is finally a space that I can enjoy functionally and esthetically.
-You can read how we made over our kitchen cabinets (renter friendly) HERE, our IKEA glass canisters got a facelift HERE, and you can find the popular plate magnets (a fancy way to dress a boring fridge) HERE.
+You made over our kitchen cabinets with a renter friendly DIY, our IKEA glass canisters got a facelift with copper and chalk paint, and I created some beautiful fridge magnets out of an unexpected item!